 Each divorce is different.
 While some cases begin with the parties being very far apart in how they want to settle their cases, sometimes they agree on more than they initially think.
 Other times, a case may begin with the parties feeling as though they can easily settle, but they may realize they are not actually in agreement on many key issues.

 If you are thinking of getting a divorce or want to learn more about the process, Arenson Law Group is here to serve your needs.
-Please call or email Dana Judas today for a free initial consultation at (319) 731-0549 or email@example.com.
+Please call or email Arenson Law Group, PC today for an initial consultation at (319) 363-8199.